Whole Wheat Sourdough: Easy Recipe + Health Benefits

 · 6 min read · Mama Fern Team

-There's something profoundly grounding about the rhythm of sourdough baking—the soft glug of an active starter, the dough's gentle rise under a tea towel, the oven's anticipatory heat.
-Recently, I made this Whole Wheat Sourdough Bread from Farmhouse on Boone with fresh milled flour, and it quickly became my family's staple.
-Hearty, nutty, and robust, it's the kind of loaf that pairs perfectly with organic soups or slathered in grass-fed butter for kiddo snack time.
+There's something grounding about the rhythm of sourdough baking.
+The soft glug of an active starter, the dough's gentle rise under a tea towel, the oven's anticipatory heat.
+Recently, I made this Whole Wheat Sourdough Bread from Farmhouse on Boone with fresh milled flour, and it quickly became our family's staple.
+Hearty, nutty, and robust, it's the kind of loaf that pairs well with organic soups or slathered in grass-fed butter for kiddo snack time.

 At Mama Fern, where we prioritize organic fabrics and faith-rooted designs for little ones, this recipe feels like an extension of that philosophy: simple ingredients, natural processes, and nourishment that lasts.
-In this post, I'll walk you through the exact steps, plus why sourdough—especially whole wheat—is worth mastering for health, ease, and everyday joy.
+In this post, I'll walk you through the exact steps, plus why sourdough is worth learning, especially whole wheat, for health, ease, and everyday joy.

 Prep time: 15 mins.
 Bake: 36 mins.
 Ferment: 16 hrs.
 Total: ~50 mins active.
 Yields 1 boule, 12 servings.